cloudflare-apps/FireSize/README.md

 If you don't wish for a specific image to be optimized, add the `no-firesize` class to it.

+### Cavets

+- Doesn't work on images inserted by javascript dynamically
+- You are depending on FireSize to be 'up' and working.

 ## Errata

 This project is released under the MIT license.